StoreScanners › Lixel K2

 SLAM optimization

-Refines K2 trajectory data with high-precision optimization for indoor structured scenes (improved in v4.0).
+Refines K2 trajectory data with high-precision optimization for indoor structured scenes.
 Produces stable geometry for floor plan extraction and BIM modeling.

 RTK integration

 Applies built-in K2 RTK data to place the scan in real-world coordinates.
-Supports hand-off to surveyors and georeferenced BIM workflows.
+PPK trajectory data is also supported via RINEX 3.0 files.

 Export formats

-LAS/LAZ, E57, PLY, RCP.
+LAS / LAZ, PLY, E57 (structured), RCP.
 Compatible with AutoCAD, Revit, Navisworks, CloudCompare, ArcGIS, and standard documentation tools.

 K2 datasets are smaller and faster to process than L2 Pro data.
 For real estate, single-building documentation, and progress monitoring, LixelStudio turnaround is typically fast, making same-day delivery practical for straightforward documentation jobs.